Jinger Duggar And Jeremy Vuolo Welcome Baby Girl: Check Out Her Joyful Name

 Jinger Duggar has given birth to her little girl.
 She and Jeremy Vuolo welcomed their daughter to the world one day ahead of her due date, and the new parents delighted Duggar fans by deciding not to wait to reveal her precious name.

 As reported by Us Weekly, Jeremy Vuolo shared the details of his daughter’s highly anticipated arrival.
-The Duggar husband revealed that she was born at 4:37 a.m. on July 19.
-She weighed 8 lbs and 3 oz, and measured in at 19.5 inches long.
+Vuolo revealed that she was born at 4:37 a.m. on July 19.
+She weighed eight pounds, and three ounces, and measured in at 19.5 inches long.
 The Duggar Family Blog has shared the weights of all the Duggar babies, and Jinger’s little girl now holds the record for being the lightest baby born to a Duggar daughter.

 “Both mom and baby are healthy, doing great, and resting well,” Jeremy said.
 “We are very thankful for her safe arrival and look forward to life as parents!”